Matsyir/TextGridRendererJs/README.md

 ## Usage
 - The core renderer is in the root of the repo, under `textGridRenderer.js`, loaded by `index.html`, logic implemented in `main.js`.
 For example of a separate implementation, see the randomizer example: you do not need to edit `textGridRenderer.js`, only change the implementation logic in the update function in `main.js`.
-- The game is created and started by calling init() after the document is done loading (since it appends to the body).
+- The game is created and started by calling `TextGridRenderer.init()` after the document is done loading (since it appends to the body).
 The constructor prepares it, but does not actually create it.
 - The size of the grid can be changed by changing the `TextGridRenderer.ROWS` and `TextGridRenderer.COLS` static constants in the core renderer.
 - Write your update logic in the function called to the renderer's constructor.
 - Ideally, `TextGridRenderer.update()` should not take longer to execute than `TextGridRenderer.UPDATE_DELAY` (in ms).